-Note that students selecting Business as a subject area for Liberal Studies are required to take either ACG 2001 (Financial Accounting) or GEB 1011 (Introduction to Business Administration) in addition to the 12 or 18 upper-division hours in Business.
+Note that students selecting Business as a subject area for Liberal Studies are required to take GEB 1011 (Introduction to Business Administration) in addition to the 12 or 18 upper-division hours in Business.
+The upper-division courses selected by the student must include MAN 3025 (Principles of Management), since it is a prerequisite for many of the 3000-4000 level courses.

 - BUL 3320 Law and Business

 - GEB 3213 Communication in Business

 - GEB 4905 Independent Directed Study in Business

 - INP 4004 Industrial/Organizational Psychology

 - ISM 3004 Management Information Systems

-- MAN 3025 Principles of Management
+- MAN 3025 Principles of Management (required)

 - MAN 3301 Human Resource Management

 - MAN 3600 International Business

 - MAN 3802 Entrepreneurship and Small Business Management

 - MAN 4129 Organizational Leadership

 - MAN 4701 Business Ethics and Society

 - MAR 3023 Principles of Marketing